ethangyllenhaal/FijiPachyRad/README.md

 gemoma.slurm - Slurm script for running gemoma with NCBI annotations as reference (downloaded and renamed prior to script).
 This used a node with 1TB memory, but it didn't need all of it.
 Input (pachy_pseudochrom_zfRM.fasta) is from mask_repeats.slurm.

-pachy_original_ref.fasta - Reference output by Supernova, input into Satsuma for making pseudochromosomes.
+$$$pachy_original_ref.fasta - Reference output by Supernova, input into Satsuma for making pseudochromosomes.

-pachy_pseudochrom_ref.fasta - Base pseudochromosome reference, used for running Stacks.
+$$$pachy_pseudochrom_ref.fasta - Base pseudochromosome reference, used for running Stacks.

-pachy_pseudochrom_ref_shortname.fasta - Reference used as input for repeat masking, removed metadata in chromosome names from Satsuma.
+$$$pachy_pseudochrom_ref_shortname.fasta - Reference used as input for repeat masking, removed metadata in chromosome names from Satsuma.

-pachy_pseudochrom_zfRM.fasta - Reference used for annotation.
+$$$pachy_pseudochrom_zfRM.fasta - Reference used for annotation.